Dragonball Evolution: Filming

-Principal photography began on December 3, 2007, in Mexico City, Mexico.
+Despite the writers strike, principal photography began on December 3, 2007, in Mexico City, Mexico.
 Locations included the Universidad Tecnológica de México.

-From January 2, 2008, the crew shot at Sierra de Órganos National Park.
+From January 2, 2008, the crew shot at Sierra de Órganos National Park in Zacatecas.
 The crew moved to Estado de México in March of that year for some shots at Nevado de Toluca.
-Shooting has also been scheduled at Los Angeles, California.
+Shooting was also scheduled at Los Angeles, California.

 In adapting the Dragon Ball manga, the futuristic cities and flying vehicles were kept; however, the anthropomorphic creatures and talking animals (such as Turtle, Oolong, Puar, Shu, and Korin) were dropped.

 Many of the locations are very Oriental, and there was some Aztec influence too, particularly from their temples.

 It was thought that Rossum would wear a blue wig to resemble her manga counterpart, but it was ultimately decided that such a look was too unrealistic.
 Instead, she had her natural brown with blue streaks.
 Chatwin did not wear a wig as the director felt Chatwin's hair resembled Goku's.

 A large amount of Dragonball Evolution was shot in an abandoned jeans factory, also located in Durango, Mexico.

 Dragonball Evolution special effects were done by Amalgamated Dynamics, while the visual effects were done by Ollin Studios, Zoic Studios, and Imagine Engine.

 Music

 On December 9, 2008, it was confirmed that the theme song would be "Rule" by Japanese singer Ayumi Hamasaki.
 Also featured on the film's soundtrack is American pop artist Brian Anthony, whose remixed song "Worked Up" was released as a single in English territories, and is included on the home video releases as a bonus feature.

-The film's soundtrack, Dragonball Evolution: Original Motion Picture Soundtrack, was released in the United States on March 17, 2009 by Varèse Sarabande.
+The film's soundtrack, Dragonball Evolution: Original Motion Picture Soundtrack, was released in the United States on March 17, 2009, by Varèse Sarabande.

 The score was composed by Brian Tyler, who recorded the score with an 82-piece ensemble of the Hollywood Studio Symphony at the Newman Scoring Stage at 20th Century Fox.
 The score was met with positive reviews from music critics, who drew comparisons to Tyler's previous works.

 Marketing

 Novelization

 A film novelization, Dragonball Evolution: The Junior Novel, was written by Stacia Deutsch and Rhody Cohon.
 Aimed at children ages 8–15, the novel was released by Viz Media on February 24, 2009.
 The same day, a series of chapter books for readers 7–10 was released.

 The three volumes, subtitled The Discovery, The Search, and The Battle were also written by Deutsch and Cohan.

 A 16-paged sticker book, Dragonball: Evolution Sticker Book, followed on March 24, 2009.
-Released a week later on March 31, 2009 by Viz was a 22-page Dragonball: Evolution Posterzine featuring eleven posters, cast interviews, and merchandise previews.
+Released a week later on March 31, 2009, by Viz was a 22-page Dragonball: Evolution Posterzine featuring eleven posters, cast interviews, and merchandise previews.